WuSix42/AIMP-LyricsPlus-plugin/README.md

 # AIMP-LyricsPlus-plugin
-AIMP plugin that enhances the lyrics panel (so far is not)
+AIMP plugin that enhances the lyrics panel (so far doesn't)